tomas-marques-lab/ptm_conversion_ratio/README.md

 **Disclaimer1**: The script has been tested only using an evidence.txt file from *MaxQuant v2.0.2*

-**Disclaimer2**: ptm_ratio.sh, ptm.txt and the /script folder are custom-made flavours (coded by Guille) to sistematically run the script under many PTMs.
-The ussage of those is not described in this README.md but in the notes within ptm_ratio.sh.

 ## Requirements

 -   Python v3.11.7 (it may also work in other versions)